Outdoor Skin Over Time

 Sunlight (UV Radiation)

 Most UV radiation reaching the skin is UVA.
-UVB rays are a smaller percentage but is responsible for sunburn.
+UVB rays are a smaller percentage but are responsible for sunburn.

 • UVB damages surface cells and contributes to skin cancer risk.